thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/about_geo_charts.md

 ---
-title: [elephant]
+title: [Geo charts]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "There are three geo charts that let you visualize geographical data in ThoughtSpot."
 sidebar: mydoc_sidebar
 ---
-# About geo charts

-There are three geo charts that let you visualize geographical data in ThoughtSpot.

-These geo charts show data on a map by location.
+Geo charts show data on a map by location.
 They are geo area, geo bubble, and geo heatmap charts.
 And these geo charts can display six types of geographical data, which are:

 -   Country
 -   State